Afghan health workers deliberately targeted during pandemic: UN | DW | 21.06.2020

-The UN Assistance Mission in Afghanistan (UNAMA) registered 12 acts of violence towards healthcare workers between March 11 and May 23.
+The UN Assistance Mission in Afghanistan (UNAMA) registered 12 acts of violence targeting health care workers between March 11 and May 23.
 Eight of them were attributed to the Taliban, while Afghan forces were responsible for three.

 But the most horrific attack, which left 24 dead when a maternity ward in Kabul was targeted, is still unresolved, with no group claiming responsibility for it.

-Read more: Taliban maintains close ties with al-Qaeda, despite peace deal – UN
+Read more: Taliban maintains close ties with al-Qaida, despite peace deal – UN

 ''There is no excuse for such actions.
 The safety and well-being of the civilian population must be a priority,'' Lyons added.